-As health plans and providers transform their operations to support value-based care, it’s important to keep in mind that successfully engaging consumers in their health is also critical to managing costs and outcomes.
-Inspiring patients to take action independently outside of care settings is notoriously difficult — typical communication tools like portals and behavioral techniques like incentivizing health goals have produced disappointing engagement results.
-(NEJM) What’s a healthcare organization to do when so much of their success is tied to consumer engagement?
+As health plans and providers transform operations to support value-based care, it’s important to keep in mind that successfully engaging consumers in their health is also critical to managing costs and outcomes.
+Inspiring patients to act independently outside of care settings is notoriously difficult.
+Typical communication tools like portals and apps have produced mixed results but are showing some promise.
+(Harvard Business Review) So, what is a healthcare organization supposed to do when so much of their success is tied to consumer engagement?

 The shift to quality and savings required for accountable care, Medicare Advantage, and commercial value-based models has fundamentally changed how health plans and providers work together to deliver and measure care.
 However, the patient’s role in their own health —and therefore quality and cost — cannot be overstated.
 Not only are they taking on an increasing share of the bill, but their engagement, or lack thereof, significantly influences outcomes.